-HSL sliders in Adobe Lightroom help bring out the best in your photographic work.
-The first step is knowing what they are, what they do and where you can find them.
+HSL color sliders in Adobe Lightroom help bring out the best in your photography.
+The first step is knowing what they are, what they do, and where to find them.

-Like much post-production editing, Lightroom has it all.
-Read on to find out how to use it to increase or reduce the Hue, Saturation, and Luminance across your images.
+Like much post-production editing software, Lightroom has it all.
+Read on to find out how to increase or reduce the Hue, Saturation, and Luminance across your images.

 What Is Lightroom?

 Lightroom is a great way to work through the images from your latest shoot.
 It is an editing program from Adobe.
-It not only lets you edit and adjust a whole range of settings.
-But it also lets you organize and tag your work, speeding up your workflow.
+It not only lets you edit and adjust a whole range of settings, but you can also organize and tag your work.
+This can speed up your workflow.

 HSL sliders are features of Adobe Lightroom that allow you to change the Hue, Saturation, and Luminance of your work.
 All three work on getting the most out of your photography, specifically looking at color.